Mahi‑mahi — Research & Methodology (v2)

 - Mahi in PrimeBite is an all-day rating, not an hourly bite chart.

-- SST and chlorophyll studies are region-specific.
-We use them as conservative direction-of-effect evidence, not as a promise that the same exact range wins everywhere.
+- The two-sided temperature optimum curves are from the Eastern Pacific; Atlantic occupancy data (Hammond 2008) corroborates the same warm range.
+We use these as direction-of-effect evidence, not a promise that the exact range wins everywhere.

 - A higher rating means better predicted relative conditions than a lower one.
 It does not guarantee a catch.